 For longer hikes, I'd add a trowel and lighter to burn the paper.

 That's it.
 If you have any toilet tips please share them.
-OR head over to the free Glamoraks Facebook group to get other tips and advice for women who love to walk.
+OR join the Glamoraks community to get other tips and advice for women who love to walk.

 Yesterday a man on Twitter disagreed with one of my blog posts.
 Called '25 walks women should put on their bucket list', the post was a round up of a survey I did with Glamoraks members about which walks they'd like to do.
 Plus tips on how to make them happen.